MichaelCade/Homelab/talos-metal/readme.md

 There are some current upgrade plans

-- Add an additional x 2 Dell Optixplex 7060s
 - Upgrade all nodes to 32GB RAM

 ## Current State / Update

-We have a 3 node Control Plane/Worker node cluster running Talos Linux with configuration file in this folder.
+We have a 5 node (3 x Control Plane)(2 x Worker node) cluster running Talos Linux with configuration file in this folder.
 This Readme is so that I can remember how to start from scratch and help anyone else that stumbles across said readme to do the same in their homelab environment.

-The idea is to have 3-5 node cluster with the OS being installed on the SSD drives, the nvme drives will be used in a CEPH cluster later on down the line.
+A 5 node cluster with the OS being installed on the SSD drives, the nvme drives will be used in a CEPH cluster later on down the line.

-I also have a shared NAS device which will be used by the cluster with the (CSI-Driver-NFS)[https://github.com/kubernetes-csi/csi-driver-nfs?tab=readme-ov-file] When I figure out the mount options for NFS3.
+I also have a shared NAS device which will be used by the cluster with the (CSI-Driver-NFS)[https://github.com/kubernetes-csi/csi-driver-nfs?tab=readme-ov-file] Details and process shared below.

 To Do list
-- NFS StorageClass
 - CEPH Cluster

 ## Getting Started